 Tips and Tricks:

-A great article filled with grammar and punctuation tips can be found here: https://word.tips/a-guide-to-grammar-and-punctuation/
+A great article filled with grammar and punctuation tips can be found here: word.tips/a-guide-to-grammar-and-punctuation/

-If you are looking for information on building websites, take a look at this great site:
+If you are looking for information on building websites, take a look at these great sites:

 Books on Craft

 CritiqueCircle.com— This website is a peer group for writers to work together, critique, and share ideas.

 Writing.Com— This website is a peer group for writers to work together, critique, and share ideas.

 Ladies who Critique— This website is ideal for finding partners to work one on one with.

 Scribophile— This website is a peer group for writers to work together, critique, and share ideas.

 Meetup.com— This website (or another like it) can help you connect with writers who share your interests.
 As always, take precautions when joining any new group!

 The Next Big Writer— This website has contests, and critique forums to help you become a stronger, better writer.